CSAFE-ISU/handwriterRF/README.md

 - *slr* is a score-based likelihood ratio that quantifies the strength of evidence in favor of same writer or different writer.

-Display the slr data frame.
-We hide the file path columns here so that the data frame fits on this page.
+Display the slr dataframe.
+We hide the file path columns here so that the dataframe fits on this page.

 ``` r
 slr